-The public water suppliers of Robertson and Brazos counties and suppliers receiving water from District water resources via transport permits will periodically evaluate their conservation plans in accordance with State and Federal regulations to determine the extent, if any, that the plans need modification.
+The public water suppliers of Robertson and Brazos counties will periodically evaluate their conservation plans in accordance with State and Federal regulations to determine the extent, if any, that the plans need modification.

-To achieve this goal, the District will notify all retail water suppliers and suppliers receiving water from District water resources via transport permits regarding the adoption of this plan and ensure that each group has a water conservation plan on file with the District.
+To achieve this goal, the District will notify all retail water suppliers regarding the adoption of this plan and ensure that each group has a water conservation plan on file with the District.